kennethzhg/CS50-Assignment---HTML-CSS-webpage/README.md

 This is a simple webpage which I have created as part of the CS50 edX online course.

-You can view it on https://CS50xCourseWebsite.kennethzhg.repl.co, or download these files and run it on your offline code editor (loading will be faster).
+You can view it on https://CS50xCourseWebsite.kennethzhg.repl.co, or download these files and run it on your offline code editor (loading will be infinitely faster).

 I am still new to coding, so there are some issues and ideas I have.